SAN FRANCISCO, Mar. 08, 2018 -- Today, Mesosphere

 DC/OS 1.11 adds new layers of security for data services, which simplifies regulatory compliance.
 First, sensitive information in transit is now encrypted.
 Second, DC/OS provides data services integration with common authentication, authorization, and access control mechanisms such as Kerberos, LDAP, and Active Directory.
 Additionally, DC/OS 1.11 improves secrets management, which is used by authorized applications to share sensitive information.
 Also included is new support for hierarchies and multi-team isolation to make it easier to manage which secrets can be accessed by applications or teams.

 Mesosphere is leading the enterprise transformation toward distributed computing and hybrid cloud.
 Mesosphere DC/OS is the premier platform for building, deploying, and elastically scaling modern applications and big data.
 DC/OS makes running containers, data services, and microservices easy across your own hardware and cloud instances.
 Mesosphere was founded in 2013 by the architects of hyperscale infrastructures at Airbnb and Twitter and the co-creator of Apache Mesos.
-Mesosphere is headquartered in San Francisco with additional offices in New York; Hamburg, Germany; and Beijing.
+Mesosphere is headquartered in San Francisco with additional offices in London and Hamburg.
 Mesosphere investors include Andreessen Horowitz, Hewlett Packard Enterprise, Khosla Ventures, Kleiner Perkins Caufield & Byers, and Microsoft.